 The ABCD of Koliwada

-We have spent the last fifteen years in the neighbourhood of Dharavi, actively participating in the user-driven evolution of its material and social life.
-This has given us the confidence to conceptualise and embark on a project called “The ABCD of Dharavi Koliwada”.
-This article outlines the vision for the project.
+urbz has spent the last fifteen years in the neighbourhood of Dharavi, actively participating in the user-driven evolution of its material and social life.
+This has given us the confidence to conceptualise and embark on a project called “The ABCD of Dharavi Koliwada” - An Action Based Comprehensive Development Plan that aims to support the incremental development of the neighbourhood.

 The ABCD of Koliwada